graphql/graphql-spec/rfcs/InputUnion.md

 * Value is a `Enum` literal

-This solution is derrived from discussions in https://github.com/graphql/graphql-spec/issues/488
+This solution is derived from discussions in https://github.com/graphql/graphql-spec/issues/488

 ```graphql
 enum AnimalKind {